<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=537281&amp;fmt=gif">

 The main way Sweetgreen has managed to keep ahead of this tech-driven disruption is by causing it.
 A recent example of this is the company’s direct-to-office ordering initiative, Outpost.

 “In reality, Outpost is only a shelf we install in office buildings.
 But really, the magic behind it is the technology layer we’ve built,” Ru said.
 “The win for the customer is that it’s free delivery.
-The win for us is we still have that direct relationship with the customer and from a customer acquisition standpoint, it’s really massive.”
+The win for us is we still have that direct relationship with the customer, and from a customer acquisition standpoint, it’s really massive.”

 First rolled out in a number of WeWork locations last September, close to 100 workplaces around the country have already opted in, with many more expected by the end of this year.
 Ru has previously stated Outpost will be a much larger channel than their restaurants one day — a statement he still stands by.

-“If you see what’s happening with food delivery apps today, customers expect things faster, and in real time.
-If you’re a brand that can provide both the food, and own the pipes, which are channels like Outpost, or delivery, then you’ve won.
+“If you see what’s happening with food delivery apps today, customers expect things faster and in real-time.
+If you’re a brand that can provide both the food and own the pipes, which are channels like Outpost or delivery, then you’ve won.
 We think there’s a world where you don’t have to do what delivery apps say.
 You can do it yourself.”

 "Mobile ordering is growing at 80 percent year-over-year for us, and it’s not slowing down.”

 However, few other restaurant chains are in this kind of advantageous position.
-Amazingly, at a time when most brands are struggling to deal with the complexities of third-party delivery, at Sweetgreen, mobile ordering represents 46 percent of sales.
+Amazingly, at a time when most brands struggle to deal with the complexities of third-party delivery, at Sweetgreen, mobile ordering represents 46 percent of sales.
 More remarkable still, most of those sales come through the company’s proprietary app, which was developed in-house in 2012.

-“It’s the fastest growing channel in our business.
+“It’s the fastest-growing channel in our business.
 Mobile ordering is growing at 80 percent year-over-year for us, and it’s not slowing down,” Ru said.

 Building the Responsive Restaurant of the Future